-So back to the question I am always asked : "Why don't strategies that work with most children not work with an 8?," "As the parent, teacher or therapist of an 8 child, to what degree should I allow the 8 leeway with regards to what he/she wants, and how do I set limits that will work?
-Which limits teach the 8 child how to manage his/her dominating and/or intimidating energy and, which limits are destructive to the young 8 and provoke their defiance and noncompliance?"
+So back to the question I am always asked : "Why do strategies that work with most children NOT work with an 8?," "As the parent, teacher or therapist of an 8 child, to what degree should I allow the 8 leeway with regards to what he/she wants, and how do I set limits that will work?”
+“Which limits teach the 8 child how to manage his/her dominating and/or intimidating energy and, which limits are destructive to the young 8 and provoke their defiance and noncompliance?"

 Involve them in the solution, ask them what they would do and why?
 They will be flippant at first but don't get hooked... they are just unconsciously testing you.
 They are asking "Are you real?
 "Are you strong enough to be there for me?
 "All of me?"
 So just smile when they are flippant and then nonchalantly keep going...ask the 8 what he or she thinks is important in this type of situation and they will innocently reveal their inexperienced viewpoints and you will have a more meaningful way to approach the problem.
 Ask what he or she thinks would make a difference and what he or she thinks would be fair to all involved.

 Inquiring as to what happened is the beginning.
-8s deny they were feeling anything because it is out of consciousness.
-If the 8 is too defended, and doesn't know or can't retrieve the event or feeling, a gentle inquiry as to how others not as tough as the 8 might feel in the same circumstances may prove helpful.
+8s deny they were feeling anything because it is out of their consciousness.
+If the 8 is too defended and doesn't know or can't retrieve the event or feeling, a gentle inquiry as to how others not as tough as the 8 might feel in the same circumstances may prove helpful.
 Analogies using those the 8 loves and sees as vulnerable such as in younger siblings, cousins, friends or pets often breaks the direct stance of 'being against'.
 Love and protection will rise for those the 8s deem in their circle of care.
 This is where one may find the clues to the deeper, more painful and hidden issues behind the 8 bravado and rash acts.

 One can be assured that prior to the negative behavior or outburst the 8 felt a deep sense of betrayal, humiliation and injustice where the 8 experienced themselves as unable to affect the outcome rendering them powerless and without mercy.
 The unbearably painful experience may have occurred a moment earlier or days earlier.
-This is also true for adult 8s... the wound happened years earlier, but it did occur and the 8s internal victim was sent to the dungeon of their heart to be silenced.
+This is also true for adult 8s... the wound could have happened years earlier, but it did occur and the 8s internal victim was sent to the dungeon of their heart to be silenced.

+But by talking about the hurt feelings they buried and denied they are able to answer their own questions.
 Once the 8 is in the feeling state, it may be imperative to listen to every slight that the 8 may have felt he/she has endured, especially those by you.
 Like a chest retrieved from the attic after years of storage, opening it may create a flurry of wounds that fly out in need of immediate attention.
 The scabs feel ripped open and the scar tissue feels rigid and painfully twisted.
 The bigger question the 8 is asking is "Can you take it, can you take all of me and my hurt at one time?"
 The 8 belief is that no one could therefore no one can.